-Yes the force-feedback is applied to each fingertip.
-All fingers have force-feedback in flexion.
-The maximum force applied on the fingertip is 7N.
+The force-feedback is applied to each fingertip in the flexion or grasping direction.
+The maximum force applied on each fingertip is 7N.

-Yes Sense Glove supports elastic material.
-Different densities and material properties can be programmed by the motor controls.
-The Sense Glove SDK comes with pre-programmed materials but you can build your own with the SDK.
+Yes: The Sense Glove can simulate different material densities and properties though its motor controls.
+The Sense Glove SDK comes with pre-programmed materials, but you can build your own motor controls.

-The Weight per glove is 300 grams (excluding the wireless package)
+The weight per Sense Glove is 300 grams or 10.6 oz, excluding the wireless package.

-The first two versions of Sense Glove will remain an exoskeleton.
-We also are aware of the limitation of an exoskeleton especially for its uses in Augmented reality.
+The first two versions of the Sense Glove will remain an exoskeleton design, due to the flexibility to fit many different hand sizes.
+We are aware of the limitations of exoskeletons, especially on the uses in Augmented Reality.
 Maybe, one day, there will be a Sense Glove especially designed for AR / VR Gaming.

-The current SDK only supports Unity.
-We are working on an Unreal SDK, which will be released in March 2018.
+The current SDK is written in C#, and only supports Unity.
+We are working on a C++ version for an Unreal SDK which, along with the first development kits, will be released in July 2018.

 You can pre-order the Sense Glove on the top right corner of the Sense Glove website.
 The first batch is sold out, but the second batch can be pre-ordered and has an estimated delivery of July 2018.
 You can already start developing with the physics based Sense Glove SDK even when you do not own a Sense Glove.
 If you want to have a Sense Glove right now, we do build custom prototypes on demand.
 For a sales quotation please send an email to Info@senseglove.com

-Almost every functionality of the Sense Glove TK is open-source.
-Only the kinematics algorithms are embedded in the libraries but you can create your own kinematics with the Sense Glove angles.
+Almost every functionality of the Sense Glove can be accessed by developers.
+Only the kinematic algorithms and communication protocols are embedded in the libraries.
+You can still create your own kinematic algorithms using glove data, and you can still communicate with the Sense Glove through wrapper functions.
+We offer a set of pre-programmed scripts to create force-feedback, material properties and interactions in the virtual world.
 You can create your own physics based interactions or use the pre-programmed scripts.
 You can create your own material properties by designing brake controls and buzz motor controls or use the pre-programmed scripts.